aryehgigi/pybart_rule_based_evaluation/README.md

 # pyart_rule_based_evaluation

+## Obsolete notice

+Since this evaluation uses Spike which has evolved a lot since the pyBart paper, this project is obsolete if you wish to reproduce the results, please contact me directly aryeht@allenai.org

+## Old instructions

 This project, evaluates the BART representation using the evaluation procedure, both described in this [paper](https://arxiv.org/abs/2005.01306).<br/>
 We use the [pyBART](https://github.com/allenai/pybart) converter in order to convert the basic UD graphs to our BART, and thus the evaluation needs to use spaCy.<br/>
 The evaluation needs the [Spike](https://github.com/allenai/spike){might be private yet, so just look [here](https://spike.covid-19.apps.allenai.org/search/covid19)} tool in order to generate patterns and match them on a dataset.
 Its best to clone Spike and put our python script under spike/server/